-IPF is a progressive disease, which means that symptoms worsen over time.
-It cannot be cured, and the scarring that exists cannot be reversed or removed.
-Early treatment aimed at managing symptoms and slowing disease progression is the best way to maintain quality of life.
+IPF is a progressive disease.
+This means symptoms worsen over time.
+There is no cure, and scarring can’t be reversed or removed.
+Getting treatment early to manage symptoms and slow disease progression is the best way to maintain quality of life.

-Although no cure has yet been discovered for IPF, there are numerous treatment options available.
-Most of these are aimed at supporting a healthy lifestyle and managing symptoms.
+There is no cure for IPF.
+However, there are numerous treatments.
+Most of these aim to support a healthy lifestyle and manage symptoms.

-Lifestyle changes and other nonmedical treatments can help you stay healthier and improve the quality of your life with IPF.
-Here are some general recommendations.
+Lifestyle changes and other nonmedical treatments can help you stay healthier and improve your quality of your life.
+Here are some recommendations.

 Talk to your doctor about healthy ways to reduce or manage your weight.
-Being overweight will only add to your breathing difficulties, and could keep you off the transplant list if you need a lung transplant.
+Being overweight will only add to your breathing difficulties.
+Losing weight and maintaining a healthy weight can also improve your quality of life.

 Smoking cigarettes is one of the worst things you can do to your lungs.
-Now, more than ever, it’s critical to stop this habit from inflicting even more damage.
+Now, more than ever, it’s critical to stop this habit from causing even more damage.

-Talk to your doctor about yearly flu and pneumonia vaccines.
+Talk to your doctor about yearly flu and updated pneumonia and whooping cough (pertussis) vaccines.
 These can help protect your lungs from infection and further damage.

-Use an at-home pulse oximeter and try to maintain an oxygen saturation at or above 90 percent.
+Use an at-home pulse oximeter to monitor your oxygen saturation.
+Often the goal is to have oxygen levels at or above 90 percent.

 Pulmonary rehabilitation is a multifaceted program that has become a staple of IPF treatment.
-It aims to improve everyday life for patients and reduce shortness of breath at rest and during exercise.
-Key features include:
+It aims to improve everyday life for people with IPF as well as to reduce shortness of breath both at rest and with exercise.

 - breathing and conditioning exercises